Skip to main content

 A physician with long blond hair speaks with a pediatric patient in the clinic.
 The doctor is wearing a white coat and green shirt.
 The patient has long light-brown hair and is wearing a blue shirt.

-The Pediatric Gastroenterology, Hepatology and Nutrition Fellowship at Indiana University School of Medicine was one of the first established pediatric GI programs in the United States, and fellows benefit from an excellent core faculty who are recognized both nationally and internationally.
-The three-year fellowship training program is ACGME-accredited and designed to provide a complete clinical experience in all areas of pediatric gastroenterology.
-Fellows gain the skills on which to build a career in patient care, research and teaching.
+The Pediatric Gastroenterology, Hepatology and Nutrition Fellowship at Indiana University School of Medicine is one of the pioneering pediatric GI programs in the United States.
+Our fellows benefit from an outstanding core faculty recognized both nationally and internationally.
+This three-year, ACGME-accredited fellowship program is designed to provide comprehensive clinical training in all aspects of pediatric gastroenterology.
+Fellows acquire the skills necessary to excel in patient care, research and teaching.

 See why one of our fellows chose IU